Take a 1-min quiz to get a meal & workout plan Male Female

 • Ultrasound.
 Ultrasound is a newer treatment for cellulite.
 It works by delivering sound waves to the tissue and breaking down the fat cells.

 These treatments can be effective, but they are often expensive.
-They may also require multiple treatments to see results.
+They may also require multiple treatments before you see results.

 There are some things you can do to prevent cellulite from forming, including:

-Most people don’t realize that being overweight or obese can contribute to the development of cellulite (6).
+Most people don’t realize that being overweight or obese can contribute to the development of cellulite (f).
 If you’re carrying around extra weight, it’s important to lose it.
-Not only will this help reduce the appearance of cellulite, but it will also improve your overall health.
+Not only will this help reduce the appearance of cellulite, it will also improve your overall health.

 Quitting Smoking

-Caffeine and alcohol are both diuretics, which means they cause your body to lose water (16).
+Caffeine and alcohol are both diuretics, which means they cause your body to lose water (19).
 When your body is dehydrated, it’s more likely to develop cellulite.
-So, if you want to avoid cellulite, limit your intake of caffeine and alcohol.
+So, if you want to avoid cellulite, you should limit your intake of caffeine and alcohol.

 Dry brushing is a simple, at-home treatment that can help improve the appearance of cellulite.
-It’s thought to help promote lymphatic drainage, which can reduce the appearance of cellulite.
+It’s believed to help promote lymphatic drainage, which can reduce the appearance of cellulite.

-To dry the brush, you’ll need a natural bristle brush.
-Start at your feet and brush upwards towards your heart.
+You’ll need a natural bristle brush.
+Start at your feet and brush upward towards your heart.
 Do this for 3 to 5 minutes before showering.

 Wearing Compression Clothing

 Compression clothing is designed to apply pressure to your skin.
-This helps to promote circulation and lymphatic drainage (3).
+This helps promote circulation and lymphatic drainage (5).
 Wearing compression clothing can help to reduce the appearance of cellulite.

 You can find compression clothing at most sporting goods stores.
 Look for items that are specifically designed to help with cellulite, such as shorts or leggings.